 In January 2016, the IASB issued IFRS 16 - Leases ("IFRS 16") which replaces IAS 17 - Leases and its associated interpretative guidance.
 IFRS 16 applies a control model to the identification of leases, distinguishing between a lease and a service contract based on whether the customer controls the asset.
 For those assets determined to meet the definition of a lease, IFRS 16 introduces significant changes to the accounting by lessees, introducing a single, on-balance sheet accounting model that is similar to the current finance lease accounting, with limited exceptions for short-term leases or leases of low value assets.
 Lessor accounting remains similar to current accounting practice.
 IFRS 16 is effective for annual periods beginning on or after January 1, 2019, with Early adoption is permitted, provided the Company has adopted IFRS 15.
 This standard sets out a new model for lease accounting.
 A lessee can choose to apply IFRS 16 using either a full retrospective approach or a modified retrospective approach.
+The Company has applied IFRS 16 at the date it becomes effective using a modified retrospective approach.
 By applying this method, the comparative information for the 2018 fiscal year has not been restated.